awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-grafana-workspace.md

 Type: String

 `GrafanaVersion`  <a name="GrafanaVersion-fn::getatt"></a>
-The version of Grafana supported in this workspace\.
+Specifies the version of Grafana supported by this workspace\.
 Type: String

 `Id`  <a name="Id-fn::getatt"></a>